thufv/automerge-PTM/README.md

 This will perform a three-way structured merge on the merge scenario specified by the base, left and right version you provide.
 Only Java source files are considered and merged.

 Our proper tree matching algorithm is for "structured" mode only.
 We provide an option `-th,--threshold <percentage>` to let users specify the "quality threshold ($\theta$)" (default value 0.5) mentioned in the paper.
+Other options are inherited from JDime.

 ## License